tadasant/strand-ui/README.md

 ## Running tests

 It's important to make sure you're running on the up-to-date GraphQL schema.
-Extract from API by going to its project root and doing:

-`python manage.py graphql_schema --indent 2 --out schema.json`

-Commit the schema to `test/schema.json` in UI.
-UI-26 will automate this process.
+See section below on GraphQL schemas.

 We use [jest](https://github.com/facebook/jest) and [enzyme](https://github.com/airbnb/enzyme) for UI testing.

 While developing, using `yarn test-watch`.
 This will watch test files that are testing the production files to which you have made edits (based on git).